-There was something particularly interesting about this fire pit though.
-The ground had been scorched beneath it and there were fragments of stones heated to very high temperatures.
-However, the only burning material was found in a second fire pit outside the building.
-This indicated that the stones had been heated outside then carried inside.
-This would have provided plenty of warmth inside the small building, the purpose of which is difficult to explain other than for use as a sauna.
+The use of stones dates back to 3,500 BC.
+Archaeologists from the University of Reading, led by Jim Leary, found the remains of a small building that once had a large fit pit at its center.
+Something was exciting about this fire pit, though.
+The ground had been scorched beneath it, and fragments of stones showed they had been heated to very high temperatures.
+However, the archaeologists could only find burning materials in a second fire pit outside the building.
+This indicated that the rocks were heated outside then carried inside.
+This would have provided plenty of warmth inside a small building.
+They concluded that the stones were used for some sort of primitive sauna.

 Types of rocks

 There are three main types of rocks: sedimentary, metamorphic, and igneous.
 Igneous rocks are also commonly called volcanic rocks, although these are an additional subcategory.

 The first two categories — sedimentary and metamorphic — should not be used in a sauna as they're not dense enough to retain enough heat.
 They are also porous, so they may contain moisture, which leads to cracking or exploding in high heat.